Niftie27/Crosschain_bridge/README.md

 ---

+## How to use?
 - Open http://localhost:3000
-- connect MetaMask on Sepolia, enter amount, click Bridge, and track progress (Etherscan → Axelar → Snowtrace).
+- Connect MetaMask on Sepolia, enter amount, click Bridge, and track progress (Etherscan → Axelar → Snowtrace).
 - 💧 Need test tokens?
 Use the Faucet button.
 - 💨 Need gas?
 Just a little Sepolia ETH — most of it will be refunded automatically.